liyichen-cly/MMEA/README.md

 [Please click here to download the datasets.](https://github.com/nle-ml/mmkb)

 ## Code
-We implemented the code by extending the public benchmark [OpenEA](https://github.com/nju-websoft/OpenEA), therefore we only public the model code to avoid repetition.
+Our code was implemented by extending the public benchmark [OpenEA](https://github.com/nju-websoft/OpenEA), therefore we only public the model code to avoid repetition.
+We appreciate the authors for making OpenEA open-sourced.

 ### **Dependencies**
 * Python 3.6